defelicecat-boop/index.html/README.md

             const todayDate = new Date();
             const dayOfYear = Math.floor((todayDate - new Date(todayDate.getFullYear(), 0, 0)) / (1000 * 60 * 60 * 24));

-            // Use the day of year to select a consistent meme for today const memeIndex = dayOfYear % middleSchoolMemes.length;
+            const memeIndex = dayOfYear % middleSchoolMemes.length;
             const todaysMeme = middleSchoolMemes[memeIndex];